come and see one of our shows!

 Please note that all tickets must be collected from Box Office no later than 15 minutes before the performance starts.

-Children’s author E Nesbit, bored of her husband’s Christmas party, retreats to her attic writing room with her faithful housekeeper and a handsome party guest.
+Children’s author E Nesbit, bored of her husband’s Christmas party, retreats to her basement with her faithful housekeeper and a handsome party guest.
 As the night draws on Edith reads some of her work, not from her cherished children’s stories but her early terrifying horror tales.
 As the stories unfold it becomes clear that the darkness is not only in the writing.

 A haunting glimpse into the disturbing dark and supernatural imaginings of a beloved children’s writer.